 Will my neighbour see how much I owe my bank?

 In general, the ECB does not need and does not want to know the identity of private household borrowers.
 If, at some point in the future, the ECB Governing Council considers extending AnaCredit to loans to private households – for example real estate loans – those data will be anonymised.
 As a safeguard, and to ensure the appropriateness of the legal text in this respect, the ECB also consulted the European Data Protection Supervisor, whose guidance has been fully taken into consideration.

 What if your systems are hacked?

 Central banks have extensive experience in preserving data confidentiality.
 This is part of their daily business.
 The Eurosystem already manages a lot of very sensitive information and has appropriate systems in place.
 Credit registers are currently in operation in several European countries, and in some cases they include a much larger amount of sensitive information than foreseen here.
-Every precautionary measure is being taken and will be taken to protect personal data in accordance with the EU personal data protection framework.
-This is harmonised in Directive 95/46/EC and similarly laid down in Regulation (EC) No 45/2001 of the European Parliament and of the Council.
+Every precautionary measure is being taken and will be taken to protect personal data in accordance with Regulation (EU) 2018/1725.

 How much does AnaCredit cost the banks?
 Aren’t you overburdening small banks?